Back to All Events

 Using Network Data for Strategic Action

 Move from map to insight.
-This session focuses on interpreting network data to guide real-time decisions, improve equity, and drive strategic alignment.
+This session focuses on interpreting network data and maps to guide real-time decisions, assess power dynamics, and drive strategic alignment.

 Learning Objectives: